mlcommons/ck/docs/taskforce.md

   to run MLPerf inference benchmarks across diverse hardware.
 It resulted in different contributions to improve MLPerf inference benchmarks
   (such as adding AMD GPU backend) and CM workflows.

-* We gave invited keynote about CM concepts at the 1st ACM Conference on Reproducibility and Replicability:
+* We gave invited keynote about CM at the 1st ACM Conference on Reproducibility and Replicability:
   [Slides](https://doi.org/10.5281/zenodo.8105339), [ACM YouTube channel](https://www.youtube.com/watch?v=_1f9i_Bzjmg)